-In some cases, like the MBA program, accounting may be offered in conjunction to a business degree.
-These are often called an “accounting specialization.”
+In some cases, as with the MBA program, accounting may be offered in conjunction with a business degree.

-While the finance and accounting are sometimes used interchangeably when talking about money, there are some subtle differences between the two fields.
-In fact, the two actually feed into each other.
+While the terms “finance” and “accounting” are sometimes used interchangeably when discussing fields of study, there are some subtle differences between the two.
+In fact, they actually feed into each other.

 Finance deals with distributing assets.
 This could include ensuring parts of a business are properly funded or other budgeting concerns.